 Based on the project limits of disturbance, which reflect greater design detail than the CSB, MDOT SHA has identified additional potential impacts of the undertaking.
-Exclusive of cemeteries, which are addressed below, additional archaeological studies are recommended for several areas along the alignment, including the likely location of Moses Hall, which has not yet been recorded as an archaeological site (described above in Section 5.2.2).
-Phase I identification is recommended at Moses Hall.
+Exclusive of cemeteries, which are addressed in Section 5.2.5 below, additional archaeological studies are recommended for several areas along the alignment.
+Phase I identification had been recommended at the location of Moses Hall (described above in Section 5.2.2), but the Morningstar property will now be avoided by the Preferred Alternative.